usalko/fluent/doc/md/generating-ent-schemas.md

 ### Working with Edges

-Edges are defined in `ent` this way:
+Edges are defined in `fluent` this way:

 ```go
 edge.To("edge_name", OtherSchema.Type)